sentclose/sentc-docs/docs/guide/e2ee/searchable.md

 | `your id to an item`      | `another hash of the item` | true  |
 | `your id to another item` | `hash of the other item`   | false |

-If you want to only got the exact values test if the last is true.
+If you want to only get the exact values test if the last is true.

 With search and sortable encryption you got now everything you need to query your data without decrypting it first.